Day 2 itinerary: Puerto Princesa Underground River (PPUR), Ugong Rock Adventures, and Kinabuchs Grill and Bar

 Abu?
 Is that you?

 Are you ready to get awed by stalactites and stalagmites?
-And to surround yourself with the refreshing smell of “bat shit”!
-XD Filipinos are really creative.
-They wove stories behind the formations in the cave.
-For example, “The Titanic”, and some formations revolving around religious themes.
-The cave can be very creepy though.
-XD
+And to surround yourself with the refreshing smell of “bat shit”?!
+Filipinos are really creative, weaving stories behind the formations in the cave.
+The tour guide pointed to a formation which looked like “The Titanic”.
+Most formations were associated with religious themes or scenes.
+I found the cave a bit creepy though.
+Some parts were really dark and you couldn’t see the water or anything.

 The PPUR